 Lasham has a comprehensive training programme, designed to take you from your first flight up to licensed standard and beyond.
 The training can be summarised into a few stages:

 Pre-Solo: During your pre-solo training you will learn how to handle the glider, navigate a circuit and deal with emergency situations.
-Once you are deemed safe to fly on your own, you will be sent solo (provided a few other conditions are met).

 Training programme